 1. Personal or professional laziness

 Simply put there are some people out there who find research boring and would prefer to be doing something else.
 In my line of work life would be easier if these people all agreed to wear a t-shirt saying this.
-In fact what they will tend to do is start using quotes like the ones above.
+In reality what they tend to do is start using quotes like the ones above.

 Sometimes we will encounter people who are genuinely worried that conducting research sends a signal to the rest of their organisation that their experience and understanding of customer needs is inadequate.
 More common in this group though are people who fear that research will tell them something they don’t want to hear: like their creative idea stinks, or that the board’s strategy is flawed, or that they’ll have to take longer to fix stuff to make it work.